shuveb/loti/ref-liburing/submission.rst

   **Parameters**

   * `sqe`: the SQE instance for which you want to set the user data.
   * `flags`: the flags you want to set.
 This is a bitmap field.
-Please see the :ref:`SQE Flags <sqe_flags>` section for various flags and what they mean.
+Please see the :ref:`io_uring_enter` reference page for various SQE flags and what they mean.

 ----